grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/02 Installation.md

 choco install k6
 ```

-or if you use the [Windows Package Manager](https://github.com/microsoft/winget-cli) you can install from the unofficial [k6 manifests](https://github.com/vedantmgoyal2009/winget-pkgs/tree/master/manifests/k/k6/k6) with:
+or if you use the [Windows Package Manager](https://github.com/microsoft/winget-cli) you can install the official packages from the k6 manifests [(created by the community)](https://github.com/microsoft/winget-pkgs/tree/master/manifests/k/k6/k6) with:

 ```
 winget install k6